expath/xpath-ng/tuple-decomposition.md

 An XPath or XQuery processor may implement this by transforming it to the expanded form above with `$result` being a unique variable that is not visible to the expression.

-For tuple sequences, `$tuple[N]` would be used to extract the nth item in the tuple sequence.
+For sequences, `$seq[N]` would be used to extract the nth item in the sequence.
 If the item does not exist, an empty sequence is returned.

-For tuple arrays, `$tuple(N)` or `array:get($tuple, N)` would be used to extract the nth item in the tuple array.
+For arrays, `$array(N)` or `array:get($array, N)` would be used to extract the nth item in the array.
 If the item does not exist, an `err:FOAY0001` (array index out of bounds) error will be raised.

 This would apply to any variable declaration or binding where `:=` is used to assign a variable to an expression.
 Specifically: